Princess Nails Are The Chic, Low-Effort Manicure Of The Summer

 Princess Pink

-Manicurist Aimee Burns elevates this simple nail trend princess with slightly longer squared-off nails and a pretty petal pink colour.
+Manicurist Aimee Burns elevates this simple nail trend princess with slightly longer squared-off nails and a pretty petal pink color.

 Pearl Wash

 If you’re not into such a natural look, then this manicure created by Megan Rose enlists a dusting of chrome powder to add some extra shine to the finished nails.
-Try Nails Inc Shells Aloud, £11, for a similarly iridescent effect at home.
+Try Sally Hansen Miracle Gel Special Effects Top Coat in Glazed, $12.99, for a similarly iridescent effect at home.

 Almond Gleam